lisa-ufersa/django-quickproject/README.md

 login: admin
 password: adminadmin
 ~~~
-In the screen look for Books item in left sidebar.
-Then, on the right top corner click on **+Add** button.
+In the screen look for Books item in the list.
+Then, on the right top corner click on **ADD BOOK +** button.
 Will appear a form to include new books on the system.
-Include many books that your want.
+Include many books that you want.
 Now, let's test our Book List View.

 To access the book list type the following URL in browser: